 Car Hire Dublin Airport

-The car hire Dublin Airport desk serves as the first step for many travelling Ireland, particularly those traveling from the United States.
+Dublin Airport serves as the first step for many travelling to Ireland, particularly those traveling from the United States and United Kingdom.
 Its direct road links to so many major destinations in the Emerald Isle ensure that wherever you need to be, youâ€™re never more than a few hoursâ€™ drive away.

 Hiring a car to tour Ireland has been a popular vacation for years.
-So, to capitalise on that, Irelandâ€™s tourism authorities have leant a helping hand by marking and promoting various driving routes that allow visitors to maximise their time and experience as much of the land as possible.
+So, to capitalize on that, Irelandâ€™s tourism authorities have lent a helping hand by marking and promoting various driving routes that allow visitors to maximize their time and experience as much of the land as possible.
 Presented here are two of Irelandâ€™s most popular driving tours:

 The Wild Atlantic Way

-When you are heading into Kerry in your Irish Car Rental, youâ€™ll encounter Dingle, the Ring of Kerry and the North Kerry Head peninsulas, considered to be some of Irelandâ€™s most outstanding countryside.
-Try not to get in the way of the new Star Wars scenes being filmed as you check out Valentia and the Skellig Islands.
+When you are heading towards the West in your car from Dublin Airport, youâ€™ll encounter Dingle, the Ring of Kerry and the North Kerry Head peninsulas, considered to be some of Irelandâ€™s most outstanding countryside.
 Take the cable car to Dursey Island as the night draws in and you can experience â€˜Europeâ€™s last sunsetâ€™, as you are as west as you can go before you reach America.

 In Co.
 Clare, the magnificent Cliffs of Moher, the mysterious Aran Islands, and some remarkable views of the mouth of the River Shannon, from Loop Head Lighthouse, bring visitors from all over, regardless of the weather or the time of year.